 I also restart my phone after I take a break so any social media, email, games, etc. I might be using during my break are not active when I go back driving again.
 For me this really helps keep the phone running smoothly.

 When you’re ready to go back online, open up both Uber and Lyft passenger apps to make sure you aren’t on top of other drivers before going online.
 Then open up the Uber Partner app and go online with both Uber and Lyft.
 When online with Uber and in the Uber Partner app, an icon will NOT appear in the status bar on Android, but when you are online and in another app, an icon will appear.
+If you are using an iPhone you will see a blue message at the top of your screen which says “Uber: You Are Online,” if there are nearby surges the message may say “Surge Pricing” and 1.5x instead.

-With Uber, Uber will ask you ever few minutes if you want to stay online if Uber is not the currently viewed app on the phone.
+Uber will ask you ever few minutes if you want to stay online if Uber is not the currently viewed app on the phone.
 Be aware of this as Uber will take you offline if you don’t respond to these queries.

 Putting It All Together